tiared/notes.stuartpb.com/docs/being-messy.md

 Actually, no, I'm not going to do that.
 I'm going to iterate by rewriting what I wrote there... like *actual, honest to god drafts*.
 Shit, this repo might be making me adopt generally-accepted good writing habits.
 Shit.

 Mania doesn't come naturally to me, and I'm not super comfortable within it.
 Last Friday, I tried slopping out some text here in barfspace in a manic dash to express myself, and I felt drained, more drained than I necessarily had to.

+Keeping things tidy feels *good* to me, in some contexts.
+It's ironic, because my apartment is always a mess, but my *work*, I can't stand a single stray hair in the logic of.